St Nicholas Catholic Church, Boldmere

 • Finding Marriage challenging?

-• Funerals and Praying for the Dead
+• Praying for the Sick

 • Service to the local community